ATL-WDI-Exercises/rails_todo_app/readme.md

   def default_values
     self.completed ||= false
-    nil                           # required so that TX will not rollback!!! end end
+    nil                       # required so that the TX will not rollback!!! end end
 ```